mpilhlt/llamore/README.md

       "default": null,
       "description": "Defines the range of cited content, often represented by pages or other units.", "title": "Cited Range"
     },
+    "footnote_number": {
+      "anyOf": [
+        {
+          "type": "string"
+        },
+        {
+          "type": "null"
+        }
+      ],
+      "default": null,
+      "description": "Contains the number of the footnote in which the reference occurs.", "title": "Footnote Number"
+    },
     "refs": {
       "anyOf": [